-- 10% of the lease paid for a period of 10 years in the Santurce and Río Piedras zone, as well as in the theatrical district, and 15% for a period of 5 years in the Castañer zone. - (2) 5% of the minimum wage applicable for every new job created.
-To be entitled to this deduction, it is necessary designated to that zone by the Planning Board.
+(1) 10% of the lease paid for a period of 10 years in the Santurce and Río Piedras zone, as well as in the theatrical district, and 15% for a period of 5 years in the Castañer zone.
+(2) 5% of the minimum wage applicable for every new job created.
+To be entitled to this deduction, it is necessary that the new job does not eliminate or substitute an existing job, be a full-time job of 40 working hours per week (35 hours per week in case of the Castañer zone), and be occupied in a continuous basis by the same person for a period of not less than six months.
+This deduction is for a 5 years period beginning on the date the business is designated to that zone by the Planning Board.